redhat-openstack/openstack-puppet-modules/README.md

 ### Class: cassandra::datastax_agent

-A class for installing the DataStax agent and to point it at an Opscenter instance.
+A class for installing the DataStax agent and to point it at an OpsCenter instance.

 #### Parameters